JuliaArbTypes/ArbFloats.jl/README.md

 Arb is happiest, and performs most admirably using intervals where the radius is
 a very small portion of the working precision.
 Ideally, the radius is kept within
 8*eps(midpoint).
 With Arb, you are likely ok up to twice that.
 And should your
-approach generate unhelpfully wide intervals, then a way with fewer repeated touches
+approach generate overly wide intervals, then it is worth trying an algorithm
+that is designed to visit each extended precision variable less often.
 (prefer projection techniques to recursively applicative transforms), perhaps run
 at higher working precision, is worth trying.
 A toy version is likely to behave
 in the same manner as your the more refined software.
 It is worth the look.